 The MCAT is one of the most important medical school requirements and it is mandatory to take for every US medical school.
 You should try to take it before you plan on applying to medical school in case you need to take it more than once.
 There is no magic score that will guarantee you acceptance to medical school, but you should try to aim for a 30 or above to make yourself a highly competitive applicant.
 We have seen a few students admitted to medical school with MCAT scores around 25, but they are generally the exception.
 See our MCAT Prep Guide page for more details.

 GPA is another one of the most important medical school requirements.
 So, what GPA do you need to get into medical school?
 This is a common question with no correct answer.
 Obviously the higher your GPA, the better your chances, but people with lower GPAs have also been accepted to medical school.
 To be considered competitive, your GPA should be at least 3.3 and a GPA of 3.6 or above is considered good enough for most medical schools.
-To be considered for admission to most schools, you should have at least a 3.0 GPA.
+For your application to even be considered for admission to most schools, you should have at least a 3.0 GPA.
 If your GPA is low, you’ll need to balance it out with a higher MCAT score and stronger extracurricular activities, such as those listed below.
 See our statistics page for current data on accepted students and their GPA/MCAT scores.

 It’s best to approach a doctor you’d like to shadow in person.
 Tell them you’re a pre med student and you need shadowing before you can apply for medical school.
 Most will be happy to help.
 You might also find doctors to shadow from personal connections or through your school’s pre med organizations.
 While you’re shadowing, pay attention to your surroundings and what’s happening around you.
 Is the doctor communication with patients well?
 Are the patients going home happy?
 Does the doctor love his job?
 What can you learn from this experience?
 These are all potential points to use in your personal statement.

 Research experience is not required to get into medical school.
 However, it can also be helpful to strengthen your application.
 If you go to a college with lots of research activity it shouldn’t be hard to find a research mentor.
 Approach your favorite professors and ask about opportunities.
-They may have openings in their own lab or they might know someone else willing to take on an undergrad.
+They may have openings in their own lab or they might know someone else willing to take on an undergrad research assistant.
 Additionally, you can search your school’s current research projects online and email professors who are working on projects you’re interested in.
 Research can be a useful topic to add to your activities on your application, especially if you have the opportunity to present at a conference.

 Medical School Requirements: What Should I Focus On?